abdrahmansoltan/Learning-Notes/Frontend/Frameworks/Angular/7-Angular-RxJS.md

    - Here, we use the `BehaviorSubject` to allow other components to listen to the authentication status.
      ![BehaviorSubject](./img/behavior-subject-1.png)

-     > Why not use a simple boolean variable or a `Subject`?
+     > **Why not use a simple boolean variable or a `Subject`?**
      >
      > - A simple boolean variable won't allow other components to listen to the authentication status.
      > - A `Subject` won't emit the last value to new subscribers so some subscribers/components might miss the current authentication status.
      > - A `BehaviorSubject` **will emit the last value** to new subscribers, so all subscribers/components will always have the current authentication status.
+     >
+     > **Why not use an `Observable`?**
+     >
+     > - An `Observable` is not a good choice here because it doesn't have a way to emit new values. we need a way to update the authentication status when the user logs in or out (inside each auth method).
+     > - A `BehaviorSubject` is a good choice because it allows us to emit new values and also allows other components to listen to the authentication status.

      - This way, we can easily manage the authentication status and update the UI accordingly.